Description

 Note: I'm actively working on this, just documenting here to increase visibility and get outside feedback.

 .
 All three of these are slower than they should be (crate upload is slow for additional reasons which is outside the scope of this issue).
-Currently our behavior is:git fetch
+Currently our behavior is:

 andgit reset --hard